-Idaho hospitals nearly buckling in relentless COVID surge
+‘Loss of hope’: Idaho hospitals crushed by COVID-19 surge

 Republican Gov. Brad Little urged residents this week to show love for their neighbors by getting vaccinated and announced he was using federal programs and mobilizing the Idaho National Guard to bring in hundreds of additional health care workers.
 In response, Lt.
 Gov. Janice McGeachin called the statement “shameful.”

-McGeachin, who is running against Little in the Republican gubernatorial primary and has tried to bar schools and cities from from enacting mask rules, said people should make their “own health choices.”
+McGeachin, who is running against Little in the Republican gubernatorial primary and has tried to bar schools and cities from enacting mask rules, said people should make their “own health choices.”

 The rift exists at the local level, too.
 Ada County commissioners voted to nominate a local pathologist to a regional public health board who has referred to COVID-19 vaccines as “needle rape” and the “clot shot.”
 Dr. Ryan Cole’s appointment still depends on votes by other county leaders.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.